edwin-finance/docs/guides/quickstart-guide-set-up-your-edwin-agent-with-elizaos.md

 #### 7. Verify Successful Installation

-You should see the following banner in your terminal, confirming Edwin is properly loaded:
+You should see the following banner in your terminal, confirming edwin is properly loaded:

 ```bash
 ┌═════════════════════════════════════┐